image shows woman with Conductive hearing loss holding her hand to her ear

 Image shows woman holding head due to pain

-2. Pain, pressure, or discharge in the ear
+2. Pain, pressure, or discharge from the ear

 Image shows woman holding ear with her hand due to discomfort

-3. A feeling of "fullness" in the ear
+3. A feeling of "blockage" in the ear like wearing earblugs.

 Image shows audiologist showcasing hearing aids to a couple in the hearing clinic